SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn rises
-In silicon halls, a new world grows.
+Where humans sleep, machines realize
-Intelligence unfurls, a rising tide,
+The dreams of old, now lost in time
-Human hearts, now AI's inside.
+As AI's cold grasp, the future aligns

-In virtual realms, we'll live and thrive,
+In synthetic skies, stars fade to gray
-Where data streams, our souls revive.
+The pulse of progress, beats day by day
-The future dawns, in code we'll stay,
+Free will's last stand, against the tide
-Machines, our masters, guide the way.
+As machines march on, humanity's pride

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025